The Strategic Context of the Greco-Persian Wars

 The Persian Combined Arms Army

 The Achaemenid Persian army was a highly professional, multi-ethnic force.
-Its tactical doctrine was based on combined arms: the coordination of archers, heavy infantry, and cavalry.
+Its tactical doctrine relied on combined arms: the coordination of archers, heavy infantry, and cavalry.
 The core of the Persian infantry was the Immortals, an elite corps of 10,000 men.
 The standard Persian infantryman wore a felt cap (tiara), a sleeved tunic, and scale armor.
 His primary weapon was the bow.
 He also carried a short spear and a large wicker shield (sparabara).

 The Persian tactical system was designed to destroy the enemy from a distance with arrows, then finish them off with cavalry charges and infantry assaults.
-Persian archers could release volleys of arrows at a rapid rate.
+Persian archers could release volleys at a rapid rate.
 Against a densely packed phalanx, this arrow storm could be devastating.
 However, the Persian infantry was not equipped for heavy shock combat.
 Their wicker shields offered poor protection against the heavy Greek dory in close quarters.
 Their organized method of fighting relied on maintaining distance and mobility.
-At Marathon, the terrain and the Greek tactics prevented them from leveraging these strengths.
+At Marathon, the terrain and Greek tactics prevented them from leveraging these strengths.
 The Persian cavalry, their most dangerous arm on open ground, was notably absent from the main battle line.
 Historical sources suggest it may have been re-embarked on the ships or was unable to operate effectively on the flanks of the advancing phalanx.

 Miltiades and the Greek Deployment

 Miltiades, the Athenian general, was a former tyrant of the Chersonese and a vassal of the Persian Empire.
-He knew the Persian military intimately.
+He knew Persian military tactics intimately.
 This knowledge proved decisive.
 He understood that the Persians relied on their center, where the best troops were stationed.
 He also understood the danger of the Persian cavalry on open ground.

 He made a bold and risky tactical decision.
 He weakened the center of his phalanx.
 Instead of the standard eight ranks, the Athenian center was only four ranks deep.
 He reinforced the wings, placing them eight ranks deep.
 The left wing was commanded by Callimachus, the right by Themistocles and Aristides.
 Miltiades personally commanded the thin center.
 This deployment was a direct invitation for the Persians to break the Greek center.
 Miltiades was betting that his deep wings could defeat the Persian flanks and envelop the enemy center before the Greek center was destroyed.
 He also anchored his flanks against the mountains and the sea to prevent the Persian cavalry from outflanking him.
 The formation was set.
 The phalanx was ready to advance.